What is parenting?

 Parenting is simply the process of bringing up kids with protection and care to ensure growth and development.
 The debate on what is the best method of parenting is one that every parent battles in their daily life.
 As a parent, you are determined to give your child the best you can offer, but there is always that doubt of whether you are right or not.

-In this article, we are going to help you understand the four main methods of parenting and why your role as a parent is crucial to your child.
+In this article, we are going to help you understand the four main methods of parenting, effect on kids and why your role as a parent is crucial to your child.

 4 Types of Parenting and How they Affect Children